Minsk-Arena: Sports

 One of the primary uses of the facility is ice hockey, as the building is the home rink of HC Dinamo Minsk of the Kontinental Hockey League.
+The arena replaced the much smaller Minsk Sports Palace built in 1966 with around 3,300 seats, in which Dinamo had used as their home arena since its founding in 2004.
 The arena's official opening was held on 30 January 2010 when the 2nd Kontinental Hockey League All-Star Game was held there.
 However, the first match in the facility had already been played by Dinamo Minsk on 14 January 2010 against Metallurg Magnitogorsk.
 It was one of two main venues for the 2014 IIHF World Championship.

 In January 2016, the 2016 European Speed Skating Championships were held.
 In January 2016, the venue hosted the tournament eSports Starladder i-League Season 13, which included games such as Dota 2 and Counter-Strike: Global Offensive.